Gorguts: Musical style and legacy

 Gorguts' style of metal has evolved considerably since the formation of the band, evolving from a relatively straightforward death metal sound into an increasingly complex style of avant-garde technical death metal.
 More recently, the band's music is characterised by technically demanding, structurally complex songwriting, with strong use of dissonant and atonal guitarwork.
 Luc Lemay has noted the influence of Opeth, Deathspell Omega, and Porcupine Tree on his more recent songwriting.

 The band's early music, particularly their debut album Considered Dead in 1991, is characterised by a relatively straightforward death metal sound, with conventional instrumentation and song structures.
 Lemay credits Swedish death metal band Entombed as a major influence on this album.
 However, on their second album The Erosion of Sanity in 1993, the band began to experiment more, incorporating pianos and acoustic guitars into their sound.

 The band took a break after this album but reformed with a new lineup and released Obscura in 1998.
 Obscura represented a significant shift in the band's style of music, often attributed to then-guitarist Steeve Hurdle.
 The album made increasing use of complex song structures, unorthodox sounds, dissonant guitar work, unconventional time signatures, and esoteric lyrical themes.
 "Even by today's standards Obscura is considered to be one of the most complex and technical records in the genre, due to its unprecedented dissonance and experimentation brought by the band's late guitarist Steeve Hurdle."

 The following album, 2001's From Wisdom to Hate, represents a balance between Obscura and the previous album The Erosion of Sanity.
 The complexity and unpredictability of the song structures were scaled back, while still incorporating technically complex compositions, leading to a slightly more streamlined sound.

 The band's next album, 2013's Colored Sands, represents a significant evolution in this style of metal, with critics noting that the "huge wall of dissonant lead work and dizzying rhythm riffs have been crafted into something far more atmospheric, but with the heaviness and weight only Gorguts could take to this level, making Colored Sands not only near-immaculately put together, but perhaps one of the most absorbing albums of their genre."

 Gorguts' influence on metal has been extensive.
 They are routinely credited as being key pioneers in the use of dissonance and atonality in metal.
 They are considered key influences on a range of bands, including Ulcerate, Spawn of Possession, Obscura, Beyond Creation, and many others.
 Obscura is named after the Gorguts album of the same name.

+In 2016, the staff of Loudwire named them the 45th-best metal band of all time.